NASA/JPL CNEOS sky layer

 Checking recent source records shown here.

-An estimated impact energy or radiated energy value when data loads.
+An estimated energy or radiated energy field from the source record when data loads.

 Source Data source NASA/JPL CNEOS